by-jp/www.byjp.me/content/photos/instagram/z7afglv6m7d4qncueclrpag7xi/index.md

 - imported
 - from-instagram
 ---
-I'm really glad I managed to see the exhibition before it closed\!
+I'm really glad I managed to see the exhibition before it closed!
 Poignant and beautiful.